• Skip to primary navigation

 Today, we have lamb rib chops that have a nice little handle and a nugget of meat at the end.
 Loin lamb chops (like these broiled lamb chops with mint sauce) look like mini T-bone steaks.
 They’re also good.
 Shoulder chops are a bit chewier and fattier and they would need a longer cooking method.

 Choose meat that is moist, firm and pink with good marbling; and reddish bones.
+Just make sure they’re about an inch thick for even cooking!

 Instructions